 The electromagnetic membrane potential changes across our cell membranes contribute to this and we also become quite acidic.
 Mineral and vitamin demands increase as well.

 This is where your body starts to suffer from increasing inflammation, oxidative damage and more rapid aging.
 We know that inflammation compromises our immune system.
 And we know that inflammation and hormone imbalance results in 90% of our disease states!

 For reversing and preventing burnout, discomfort, and disconnect let’s look at restoring healthy hormonal balance and supporting your adrenals.

 First and foremost, you need to adhere to a diet of mostly unprocessed foods with the right proportions of carbohydrates, protein, and healthy fats, and a wealth of alkalizing fresh vegetables and fruits.
 80% alkaline and 20% acid foods make for the healthiest diet.
-Read why an alkalizing diet is key to reducing inflammation and supporting your hormones and adrenal health here.

 Some must have foods include: Brazil nut, oysters, salmon, avocado and greens.
 Remove dietary stressors such as gluten and dairy.

 Also, be sure your diet and/or dietary supplementation includes a sufficient amount of zinc, which helps to support adrenal function.